CometSummoner/libeye/README.md

 copy the examples and modify them cuz there isn't a singular stone left unturned lel

 # licence
-ask me to put an official licence on this and I'll roast your fukken pets in a waffle iron and feed them to your grandparents.
+ask me to put the MIT licence on this and I'll roast your fukken pets in a waffle iron and feed them to your grandparents. check "view license" on the right for the actual licence.